OPS-E2E-PPE/VBA-Docs/api/PowerPoint.AnimationSettings.AnimateTextInReverse.md

 ---
-title: AnimationSettings.AnimateTextInReverse Property (PowerPoint)
+title: AnimationSettings.AnimateTextInReverse property (PowerPoint)
 keywords: vbapp10.chm565015
 f1_keywords:
 - vbapp10.chm565015
-ms.prod: powerpoint
 api_name:
 - PowerPoint.AnimationSettings.AnimateTextInReverse
 ms.assetid: cceba8ad-9896-10ef-5c11-7c93d370c82c
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# AnimationSettings.AnimateTextInReverse Property (PowerPoint)
+# AnimationSettings.AnimateTextInReverse property (PowerPoint)

 Determines whether the specified shape is built in reverse order.
 Applies only to shapes (such as shapes containing lists) that can be built in more than one step.
 Read/write.

 ## Syntax

 _expression_. `AnimateTextInReverse`

-_expression_ A variable that represents an [AnimationSettings](./PowerPoint.AnimationSettings.md) object.
+_expression_ A variable that represents an [AnimationSettings](PowerPoint.AnimationSettings.md) object.

 ## Return value